romanmikh/42_cub3d/README.md

 ## Documentation

-**/local/path/to/cub3d/html/index.html** into your browser > Fules > main.c, opens the interactive function graph, which can be helpful to understand the code.
+**/local/path/to/cub3d/html/index.html** into your browser > Files > main.c, opens the interactive function graph, which can help illustrate the function call hierarchy.

 Full code map: